 DAVID D. PIPER

-David is a member of the firm’s cybersecurity and privacy law practice and is certified by the International Association of Privacy Professionals in United States Privacy Law (CIPP/US).
+David is a member of the firm’s privacy and data security law practice and is certified by the International Association of Privacy Professionals in United States Privacy Law (CIPP/US).
 His work includes advising clients on navigating the increasingly complex framework of data security and privacy regulations in both planning and post-breach scenarios.

 Complex Business Litigation